codefellows-seattle-javascript-401n3/projects-back-end/class-20-project-week-5/README.md

     1. Complete the Canvas Assignment `Final Project - Individual Submission`.

 ## Congratulations!
-Thanks for all your hard work through this course!
-We can't wait to see where you go with your new wizard powers. :)
+Thanks for all your hard work!